Spidy01/dbus-canbus-battery/README.md

 ![image](https://github.com/user-attachments/assets/93edb01a-4cc1-4dab-af6b-296673b385d9)

-6) Access the Cerbo GX through Putty and execute the reboot command.
+6) Access the Cerbo GX through Putty and execute the 'reboot' command.
 At this time, your remote console, your putty session, your WinSCP and all Cerbo functions will be interrupted.
 The system should reboot and be running again with 2 minutes.
 You can always monitor this using 'ping -t 192.168.1.20' in a cmd session. (start>run>cmd), replace the ip address with the actual ip address of your Cerbo GX.
 You'll probably want to do this before you issue the reboot command so you know you have the right IP address.

 ![image](https://github.com/user-attachments/assets/0c76939c-a636-4963-9bcd-fb3c8b109e44)